 Collaboration and Partnerships

-We’re very proud to have strong, long-term relationships with our clothing suppliers—over 70% have worked with us for more than seven years and these relationships are built on trust and respect.
-We know that who makes their clothes and where is important to our customers, so we were the first major retailer to list all the suppliers we work with on our interactive supplier map and we update this every six months.
+We’re very proud to have strong, long-term relationships with our clothing suppliers - over 70% have worked with us for more than seven years and these relationships are built on trust and respect.
+We are also using Better BuyingTM to gather feedback from our suppliers on the impact of our purchasing practices.

 Listening, learning, responding and working in partnership is an important part of how we do business.
 We’re working with a large number of organisations to support our responsible sourcing activities.
 We were founding members of the Supplier Ethical Data Exchange (Sedex), which aims to drive improvements and convergence in responsible sourcing practices.
 We support a number of programmes that help improve working conditions in our supply base, in partnership with organisations such as Better Factories Cambodia and ILO Better Work (since 2007).